Gary Boyd (golfer)

 Gary Stuart Boyd (born 4 October 1986) is an English professional golfer who currently plays on the Challenge Tour.

+Early life

-Boyd was born in Banbury, England and attended Chenderit School in Middleton Cheney.
-He turned professional in 2007.
+Boyd was born on 4 October 1986 in Banbury, England and attended Chenderit School in Middleton Cheney.

+Professional career

+In 2007, Boyd turned professional.
 Boyd had a strong start to the 2009 Challenge Tour season, recording his first win at the Tusker Kenya Open.
 He followed that by finishing as runner-up to Edoardo Molinari at the Piemonte Open, to lead the Challenge Tour Rankings at the end of May.

 He had a good first season on the European Tour in 2010, the highlight being a runner-up finish at the Czech Open and he finished 50th on the Order of Merit.
 However after a poor 2012 season he lost his full playing rights on tour.

 In 2015 he played on the Challenge Tour, initially on invitations, and finished seventh to earn a return to the European Tour.